RupeshKumar4511/ML/README.md

 <br>
 (I) Regression :
 <br>
-When we have a dataset which contains input and output but the type of output is numerical.
+When we have a dataset which contains input and output but the type of output is numeric.
 <br>
 Example : Suppose we have a dataset which has three columns where first 2 columns are input and third column is output.
 First column is "IQ", second column is "CGPA" and third column is "Placement Package".
 <br>
 (II) Classfication :
 <br>